arnovb-github/ViewFinder/README.md

 Commence RM 3.1 or higher.

 # Usage
-Create a new Detail Form in any category.
-Tip: I use a dedicated one called 'Scripts', specifically for custom detail form scripts like this one.
+Create a new Detail Form in category 'Scripts' (create it if you don't have it).
 Create a layout as you see fit (see screenshots for example).
 Be sure to include the required controls.
 The form does not use any bound fields (=database fields).
 Check in the form script.
 Create an Agent that performs an Add Item, and displays this Detail Form.

 Controls used in the script: TextBox, ComboBox, CommandButton, ListView (ActiveX control), StatusBar (ActiveX control).
 Be sure to include them on the form.
 Putting ActiveX controls on a form will result in many error messages.
 Simply ignore them.